-Step (6c): The points $P, Q\in J(\Q)$ with respective Mumford representations $(x^2 + x ,1)$ and $(x^2+1, 2x-1)$ are independent, generating a subgroup of $J(\Q)$ of index~2.
-To solve for the height pairing via the approach of~\S\ref{subsec:coleman-gross}, we first need divisor representatives with support in distinct non-Weierstrass residue disks.
-Let $E$ be the degree~2 divisor on $X$ cut out by the functions $x^2+1$ and $2x-1$ and let $E'$ be its image under the action induced by the hyperelliptic involution.
+Step~\eqref{solve}: The points $P, Q\in J(\Q)$ with respective Mumford representations $(x^2 + x ,1)$ and $(x^2+1, 2x-1)$ generate a subgroup of $J(\Q)$ of index~2.
+To solve for the height pairing via~\S\ref{subsec:coleman-gross}, we need divisor representatives with support in distinct non-Weierstrass residue disks.
+Let $E$ be the degree~2 divisor on $X$ cut out by the functions $x^2+1$ and $2x-1$ and let $E'$ be its image under the hyperelliptic involution.
 We set

 Then we have $h(P,Q) = \sum_v h_v(D_1, D_2)$ and